 Layer on Joists

 Next, attach the 2-by-8 boards, or joists, on top of the support beams.
 Place them so they're 8 inches tall and perpendicular to the beams.
-Start with the outermost joists first using post caps, a drill and decking screws to attach them to the support beams.
+Start with the outermost joists using post caps, a drill and screws to attach them to the support beams.
 Then, frame out the area by attaching two more 2-by-8 boards to the right and left sides.
-Use a drill and decking screws to do this.
+Use a drill and screws to do this.

 Fill in the middle space with the remaining 11 joists, spaced approximately 14.25 inches apart.
 Use joist hangers, screws and a drill to attach them to the framework on each end.

 Build the Floor with Deck Boards